krathjen/studiolibrary/README.md

 Find the latest documentation [here](DOCS.md).

-## Merge Requests

-The next major release is in active development.
-In order to ensure smooth progress, we kindly request that merge requests primarily focus on fixes or small changes.
-Thank you.

 ## Contributing

 Contributions to Studio Library are always welcome!
 Whether it's reporting bugs, feature requests, discussing ideas or committing code.